bishiguro/SoftSysPeskyPintos/index.md

 ![Figure 2](images/empty_frame.jpg)
 ###### Figure 2: Our implementation of virtual memory showing how empty frames are filled.

 Once the frame table is full, we need to replace one of the frames with data from the new page upon a page fault, as shown in Figure 3.
 The page we choose to replace is dependent on the replacement policy.
 For random replacement, we pick a random page to replace using `lrand48()`.
 For FIFO, we pop the oldest page in our circular buffer.
 For second chance FIFO, we inspect the reference bit for the oldest page in our circular buffer and pop the page if the reference bit is 0.
 Otherwise, we set the reference bit to 0 for that page and increment the pointer in the buffer until we get to a page where the reference bit is 0.
+We added the reference bit to the page table because it allows it to be easily indexed by the page, which keeps us from having to search through the pages.

 ![Figure 3](images/replacement.jpg)
 ###### Figure 3: Our implementation of virtual memory showing how pages are replaced.